microsoft/typechat.net/examples/SchemaHierarchy/Readme.md

 ﻿# Schema Hierarchy

-This application demonstrates how to implement hierarchical schema usin g a [HierarchicalJsonTranslator](HierarchicalJsonTranslator.cs).
+This application demonstrates how to implement hierarchical schema using a [HierarchicalJsonTranslator](HierarchicalJsonTranslator.cs).

 The HierarchicalJsonTranslator automatically picks the best child schema for a request using embedings.
 Sub-schemas are:
 * CoffeeShop